 Institute of Advanced Energy Inaugurated

 Plasma Physics Laboratory

+1972

+1975

-Renamed to Institute of Atomic Energy with 8 Research divisions 4 1971
+Renamed to Institute of Atomic Energy with 8 Research divisions < 1971

 1970 ► Heliotron D

 Laboratory for Nuclear Reactor Safety Analysis

+1959

+1960

 ▶ Heliotron A

 Plasma Physics Laboratory (Faculty of Engineering) 4 1966

+1941

+914

 1965 ► Heliotron C

+1969

 ► Heliotron B

 Engineering Research Institute 4 with 5 divisions

 Research Center in Faculty of Engineering

 5 Institute of Advanced Energy Kyoto University

-Division Introduction

-Advanced Energy Generation Division

-We promote the development of socio-friendly and fundamental "zero-emission energy system" that should be an inevitable issue sustainable future of humankind, and innovative energy sources with particular function including their application technology.

-Advanced Energy Conversion Division

-Aiming at the efficient conversion of energy functions and the generation of new energy functions, this division studies fundamental energy-material interaction and its applications, efficient energy-conversion processes, and the development of functional energy materials.

-Advanced Energy Utilization Division

-The aim of division is the establishment of 'Emergent Materials Science' having a similar concept seen in energyrelated processes in nature, efficiently converting 'soft energy' into 'electricity' and 'valuable chemicals' without huge consumption.
+Division Introduction Advanced Energy Generation Division We promote the development of socio-friendly and fundamental "zero-emission energy system" that should be an inevitable issue sustainable future of humankind, and innovative energy sources with particular function including their application technology.
+Advanced Energy Conversion Division Aiming at the efficient conversion of energy functions and the generation of new energy functions, this division studies fundamental energy-material interaction and its applications, efficient energy-conversion processes, and the development of functional energy materials.
+Advanced Energy Utilization Division The aim of division is the establishment of 'Emergent Materials Science' having a similar concept seen in energyrelated processes in nature, efficiently converting 'soft energy' into 'electricity' and 'valuable chemicals' without huge consumption.
 The research projects ongoing cover the researches of energy-related materials sciences, chemistry and biosciences for the development of new technologies for renewable energy conversion and utilization.

-Laboratory for Complex Energy Processes

-This Laboratory is a core research center for strategic and multidisciplinary collaboration studies in IAE, offering cooperative project activities in the field of the advanced energy.
+Laboratory for Complex Energy Processes This Laboratory is a core research center for strategic and multidisciplinary collaboration studies in IAE, offering cooperative project activities in the field of the advanced energy.
 The Center has three divisions: (1) "Division of Plasma and Quantum Energy Research", for fusion and related advanced energy studies, (2) "Division of Soft Energy Science Research", that promotes innovative functional materials based on nanotechnology and biotechnology, and (3) "Division of International and Industrial Partnership" that promotes and enhances activities and relationship with foreign and domestic research partners including industry and private sector.
-Corresponding to the two research areas, "High-Temperature Plasma Equipment Engineering", "Broad Band Energy Science" sections, and the Donation Program "Environmental Microbiology Research Section" belong to the Laboratory.

-Interactions among Divisions

-The Institute of Advanced Energy has three divisions including "Advanced Energy Generation Division", "Advanced Energy Conversion Division", and "Advanced Energy Utilization Division".
-Each division conducts distinct research from their own viewpoints as described in next section.
-In addition to these researches, interdisciplinary research is also necessary to develop advanced energy indispensable for the sustainable development of humankind and to realize next generation energy systems, especially our current targeted energy, "Zero-Emission Energy".

-Towards this goal, the Laboratory for Complex Energy Processes has been promoting interdisciplinary collaborative research projects among three divisions since the establishment of the laboratory.
-Such collaborations through the projects now focused on two research fields of "Plasma & Quantum Energy" and "Soft Energy".
-This multilayered structure of our research activities has enhanced the comprehensive capabilities of the institute, thereby creating a unique research institute that differs from the other energy related institutes.

-Quantum Radiation Energy Research Section

-Research on Generation and Application of New Quantum Radiations, i.e. Compact MIR Free Electron Laser, Table-Top THz coherent radiation, and Laser-Compton Gamma-ray.
+Corresponding to the research area, "Self-Assembly Science Research Section", and the Donation Program "Environmental Microbiology Research Section" belong to the Laboratory.
+Interactions among Divisions The Institute of Advanced Energy has three divisions including "Advanced Energy Generation Division", "Advanced Energy Conversion Division", and "Advanced Energy Utilization Division".
+Each division consists of researchers pursuing a variety of scientific research programs as described in next section.
+These ongoing research programs aim to establish the state-of-art technology for the energy systems in the next generation, especially our current target, the "Zero-Emission Energy" system, that is indispensable for the sustainable development of humankind.
+In addition to these research activities on going in the Divisions, the interdisciplinary collaborative research programs surely accelerate the development of "Zero-Emission Energy" system.
+Towards this goal, the Laboratory for Complex Energy Processes is established to support interdisciplinary collaborative research projects among the researchers in three divisions since the establishment of the laboratory.
+Such collaborations through the projects now focus on two research categories of "Plasma & Quantum Energy" and "Soft Energy".
+This multilayered structure of our research activities has enhanced the comprehensive capabilities of the institute, thereby creating a distinctive characteristic of our institute.
+Quantum Radiation Energy Research Section Research on Generation and Application of New Quantum Radiations, i.e. Compact MIR Free Electron Laser, Table-Top THz coherent radiation, and Laser-Compton Gamma-ray.
 International collaboration research on efficient utilization of low rank coal and biomass and renewable implementation in ASEAN.